makrai/notes/tasnim22-depac-corp-depr-anxi-speech-clpsych.md

   * automated computational analysis of speech represents an excellent data
     * develop digital biomarkers for mental illness.
 This kind of automated
     * takes only a few minutes of audio recording, therefore is less
-* speech-based comp models for measuring depression prevalence and severity has
+* speech-based comp models for measuring depression prevalence and severity
   * Audio-Visual Emotion Recognition Challenge (AVEC) in 2013
   * A subset of the audiovisual depressive language corpus (AViD-Corpus) was introduced as challenge corpus for 2013 (Valicsstar+ 2013) and 2014